NCAR/i-wrf/docs/Users_Guide/compute-platform/red-cloud.rst

         2. Join an existing project.
         3. Request an exploratory account.

-      * Log in to Red Cloud's OpenStack interface.
+      * Once you join a project with Red Cloud subscription, log in to `Red Cloud Horizon web interface <https://redcloud2.cac.cornell.edu/>`_.

    The sections below will guide you through this process.
    For an overview of Red Cloud, read Cornell TechDocs `Red Cloud documentation <https://portal.cac.cornell.edu/techdocs/redcloud/>`_.

   .. dropdown:: Option 1: Start a Project

-    One way to create a CAC account is to request a project.
+    One way to get a CAC account is to request a project.
-    Note that you must be a Cornell faculty member or a staff member to view the pages below and start a project.
+    Note that you must be a Cornell faculty member or staff member to view the pages below and start a project.
-    You may submit a `project request <https://www.cac.cornell.edu/services/projects/project.aspx>`_ at the CAC website.
+    You may submit a project request at the CAC portal.
-    Thoroughly review the `rates <https://www.cac.cornell.edu/services/projects/rates.aspx>`_ page (login required) to understand the Red Cloud subscription service.
+    Thoroughly review the `rates <https://portal.cac.cornell.edu/rates>`_ (login required) page to understand the Red Cloud subscription service.

     Once your project is approved, you can manage your project on the CAC portal.
     Read the `Portal Overview <https://portal.cac.cornell.edu/techdocs/general/CACportal/#portal-overview>`_ to learn